 3. Send out physical items

-Another example of this would be incorporating a tasting session of sorts into your virtual event.
+Another example of this would be incorporating a tasting session of sorts into your virtual event marketing.
 Having an early portion of your proceedings be reserved for something more casual will help your guests loosen up and warm up to the group.
 In addition, providing a pleasant shared experience for everyone to enjoy will increase the likelihood of your guests wanting to come back for more.

 4. Breakout rooms

 Breakout rooms are useful when hosting larger events, as they allow the audience to split into multiple sessions.
 Smaller groups are easier to manage, guests feel more comfortable speaking and sharing their ideas or thoughts, and the host can switch between sessions at any time.

 Breaking the group into smaller parties will also allow you to focus on your guests’ specific needs and get unique perspectives from different industries’ points of view.
 The virtual event marketing topic may be the same, but that doesn’t necessarily mean it will translate in familiar ways from guest to guest.
 Utilising breakout rooms is a great way to dig deeper into your subject and tackle aspects that would otherwise go unmentioned.